 The Bates Dance Festival ~ Origins

-For thirty years, the Bates Dance Festival in Lewiston, Maine, has welcomed dancers from across the country and around the world to "Study with the best!"
+For over thirty years, the Bates Dance Festival in Lewiston, Maine, has welcomed dancers from across the country and around the world to "Study with the best!"
 Its founders knew from the outset that inviting the field's most outstanding dance artists to come and teach would be a key to the program's success.

 |Marcy Plavin, photo by